MarcusYRH/HTX-Task-Manager-Combined-Submission/Task-manager-Backend-Submission/README.md

 #### 5. **Custom Exception Hierarchy**
 - **Why**: Type-safe error handling with automatic HTTP status code mapping
 - **Benefit**: Consistent error responses, easier error handling in middleware

+#### 5. **Why no caching?**
+- **Why**: Complicated key creation for dynamic LLM responses, and key comparison is very tricky.
+Could end up being counterproductive if cached wrong responses.
+- **Initial considerations** - LRU caching of the existing matching tasks, but removed as a feature as this was not feasible.

 ### Data Flow Patterns